davefaloon/well-review-burger-king-locations/README.md

 # well-review-burger-king-locations
-Map of well review Burger King locations
+Map of well reviewed Burger King locations in Texas